davesteele/davesteele.github.io/_posts/2014-09-20-anatomy-of-a-gpg-key.markdown

 ## <a name="UID1"></a>User ID

-The user ID packet defines a name/email address that is associated with the key structure ([RFC4880-5.11][]).
+The user ID packet defines a name/email address that is associated with the key certificate ([RFC4880-5.11][]).
 The gpg program will store it in [RFC2822][] format ("David Steele <dsteele@gmail.com\>") based on the name and email you provide it when you generated the key.

 [RFC2822]: http://tools.ietf.org/html/rfc2822#section-3.4

 [RFC4880-5.11]: http://tools.ietf.org/html/rfc4880#section-5.11

-The key structure can have more than one user id.
-For instance, if you want to use the key structure with more than one email account, multiple user ids would be needed.
+The key certificate can have more than one user id.
+For instance, if you want to use the key certificate with more than one email account, multiple user ids would be needed.

 ### <a name="EndorsingSigs"/>Endorsing Signatures